alamais-df/BPM-for-Discord/discord/BETTERDISCORD.md

 ## Installation

+Ensure you have BetterDiscord installed and it is working properly.

 Download `betterDiscord-bpm.plugin.js`.

-If you installed BetterDiscord and BPM, you should just reinstall Discord.
-If you have previously installed BPM, you will have to either re-install discord, or restore `app.asar` from `app.asar.clean`.

-Install BetterDiscord

 Move the `betterDiscord-bpm.plugin.js` file into BetterDiscord's plugin directory.
-On Windows, this is `%APPDATA%/BetterDiscord/plugins`.
-On OSX this is `~/Library/Preferences/BetterDiscord/plugins` (I think)
+* Windows: `%APPDATA%/BetterDiscord/plugins`
+* Mac: `~/Library/Preferences/BetterDiscord/plugins`

 Restart Discord after doing this and you should be in business.

+## If you have previously installed Non-BetterDiscord BPM

+Reinstall Discord before installing BetterDiscord.
+Failing to do this results in unknown, almost-always broken behavior.

+Install BetterDiscord, then follow the instructions above.